 6. A clear statement about your blog and it’s purpose.

 If you’re not clear on who you are and what your blog represents or who it serves–then its time to do research on yourself.
 Look at your analytics, your niches and come up with a 2-3 liner of your name, website’s name, what kind of content you create as well as who you’re serving with said content.
 This will help in the long run with pitching to companies you want to work with as well.

 YEAH.
 YOU NEED THAT.

 1. A big empty bag for conference goodies.

-Get you a huge bag to tote around because with every workshop, brand suite, brand invite comes a goody bag.
+Before you arrive to any blogger conference, get you a huge bag to tote around because with every workshop, brand suite, brand invite comes a goody bag.
 Make sure you leave extra room in your suitcase or you will be giving items away.
 Check out the videos below to see all the items I scored from Blogalicious 9.

 2. Your laptop/tablet.

 It’s a good idea to bring to a blogger conference if you need it to work on as well as take notes on.
 However, this is optional if you don’t want to carry it around all the time.
 I opted for pen and paper and use of my phone; but to each it’s own.

 3. Compact mirror